eolme/i18nano/README.md

 - `useTranslation` - returns the function to extract the translation
 - `useTranslationChange` - returns the object with information and useful functions such as `switch` and `preload` languages

-### HOCs

-- `withTranslation` - injects the translation function
-- `withTranslationChange` - injects the information and useful functions

 ### Switch

 To switch between languages, let's create a component using the hook as follows: